About the President

 Julie Ford, President

-Julie spent 10 years with the National Kidney Foundation of Hawaii where she conducted the organizationís award-winning PR, fundraising and overall management.
-She departed as the organizationís Chief Operating Officer in 1994 to launch Schweitzer Consulting, LLC.
+Julie went on to spend 10 years with the National Kidney Foundation of Hawaii where she conducted the organization's communications, PR, fundraising including the car donation program Kidney Cars, and overall management.
+During that time, she was one of Pacific Business News' Forty Under 40, and earned the national Making Lives Better award.
+She departed as the organization's Chief Operating Officer to launch Schweitzer Consulting, LLC. - at the urging of her mentors.

 Schweitzer Consulting's Core Values